 Archive of the Irish in Britain - digitisation project 2018

-Timed to capitalise on the recent move of the Archive of the Irish in Britain to purpose-built facilities in the University's Special Collections at Aldgate, this project aims to digitise tens of thousands of documents and other material and making them accessible online for research and private study.
+Timed to coincide with the move of the Archive of the Irish in Britain to purpose-built facilities in the University's Special Collections at Aldgate, this project aimed to digitise tens of thousands of documents and other material and making them accessible online for research and private study.

 Amongst the collections being digitised were: